The Comprehensive Guide to Cloud Computing: Transforming Business and Technology in the Digital Age Cloud computing stands as one of the m...

 - NASA Jet Propulsion

-Laboratory (JPL): Uses cloud computing
+Laboratory (JPL): Uses cloud

-on-demand HPC power needed to analyze images, sensor readings, and
+the on-demand HPC power needed to analyze images, sensor readings, and

 scientific data quickly, enabling scientists to make timely decisions